Introduction

 their types before the check is performed, such that

-all_characters(c(x, y)) tests if any of x or
+all_characters(c(x, y)) checks if any of x or

-To check if all elements in x and y are
+To check if all elements in x and y have

 all_characters(x) && all_characters(y) or, to